ptsteadman/notebook/stories/summer-of-entropy.md

 "They get fucked in the ass," said Elkie.
 "That grosses me out, I couldn't date a man like that.
 It's just my preference."

-The guy with red hair raised an eyebrow.
+The iOS guy raised an eyebrow.

-After a few minutes, Chris scooted over next to Stephan, a talented .NET developer Chris had talked to before.
+After a few minutes, Chris scooted over to talk to Stephan, a talented .NET developer Chris recognized.
 He watched Elkie out of the corner of his eye.
 She was talking to a new guy, a guy wearing a summer suit.
 She was flirting with him, too.
 Probably making more of an effort, Chris could tell.

 If she knew where I worked, thought Chris.
 He stewed for a while, suddenly feeling dehydrated and fatigued.
 It would be dark outside soon.

-Elkie was talking about her app again, and the guy in the summer suit was eating it up.
+Elkie was talking about her app again.
+The guy in the summer suit was eating it up.
 He invited her out to the veranda.

 *Stupid*, Chris thought, as he stood up from the booth, grabbing his unnecessary Patagonia jacket, and *typical*.
 He said goodbye to Stephan, and walked home.